whistlegraph/aesthetic-computer/README.txt

     - [] Remove paste button from homepage
     - [] Enter button should return you to prompt, not download
     - [] Fix `liar` background image sizing code.
-    - [] Some bots could have corner images?
   + Done
   - [x] Auto-expand the gutter.
   (Requires that gutter is always visible on screen by default.)